aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/protect-or-encrypt-a-document/working-with-digital-signatures/_index.md

 Below example shows how to sign simple document.

-{{< gist "aspose-words" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Protect or Encrypt Document-working_with_digital_sinatures-SingDocument.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Protect or Encrypt Document-working_with_digital_sinatures-SingDocument.py" >}}

 Below example shows how to sign encrypted document.

-{{< gist "aspose-words" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Protect or Encrypt Document-working_with_digital_sinatures-SigningEncryptedDocument.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Protect or Encrypt Document-working_with_digital_sinatures-SigningEncryptedDocument.py" >}}

 ### Signing Word document with Signature Line

 You can sign source document using given **CertificateHolder** and **SignOptions** with digital signature and writes signed document to destination file.
 Using **SignOptions** class you can specify options for document signing.
 Below example shows how to create new signature line and sign document.

-{{< gist "aspose-words" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Protect or Encrypt Document-working_with_digital_sinatures-CreatingAndSigningNewSignatureLine.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Protect or Encrypt Document-working_with_digital_sinatures-CreatingAndSigningNewSignatureLine.py" >}}

 Below example shows how to modify existing signature line and sign document.

-{{< gist "aspose-words" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Protect or Encrypt Document-working_with_digital_sinatures-SigningExistingSignatureLine.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Protect or Encrypt Document-working_with_digital_sinatures-SigningExistingSignatureLine.py" >}}

 ### Signing Word Document using Signature Provider Identifier

 Below example shows how to sign Word document using signature provider identifier.
 The cryptographic service provider (CSP) is an independent software module that actually performs cryptography algorithms for authentication, encoding, and encryption.
 MS Office reserves the value of {00000000-0000-0000-0000-000000000000} for its default signature provider.

-{{< gist "aspose-words" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Protect or Encrypt Document-working_with_digital_sinatures-SetSignatureProviderID.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Protect or Encrypt Document-working_with_digital_sinatures-SetSignatureProviderID.py" >}}

 ### Create New Signature Line Sign Word Document using Provider Identifier

 Below example shows how to create signature line and sign Word document using signature provider identifier.

-{{< gist "aspose-words" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Protect or Encrypt Document-working_with_digital_sinatures-CreateNewSignatureLineAndSetProviderID.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Protect or Encrypt Document-working_with_digital_sinatures-CreateNewSignatureLineAndSetProviderID.py" >}}